ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 <h5>Your Consent</h5>

-<p>If you consent to participate in this study and are at least 18 years old, no action is needed.
-If you DO NOT consent to participate in this study, or you choose to opt-out at any time during the quarter, please submit this form online at <a href="https://goo.gl/forms/JSBRjEmkES6W6xYc2" target="_blank">https://goo.gl/forms/JSBRjEmkES6W6xYc2</a>.
+<p>If you consent to participate in this study, no action is needed.
+If you DO NOT consent to participate in this study, or you choose to opt-out at any time during the quarter, please submit this form online at <a href="https://docs.google.com/forms/d/e/1FAIpQLScs0Cznypp4SxQJOsFMgP9nFDjJ0zzYPlSBWsiP3_wiWkdjaA/viewform" target="_blank">https://docs.google.com/forms/d/e/1FAIpQLScs0Cznypp4SxQJOsFMgP9nFDjJ0zzYPlSBWsiP3_wiWkdjaA/viewform</a>.
 Your instructor will not have access to the list of students who opted out until after grades are posted.
 Note that you must separately opt-out of the study for each course involved in this study.</p>

 <a id = "p:ucsdsupport"></a>